Web Analytics

 Best Vocal Compression Plugins

-Although I prefer to use the stock compressors from my DAWs (be it Studio One or Cubase), there are some third-party vocal compression plugins that I sometimes use and may also deserve your attention.
-Some emulate the sound and behavior of analog hardware, which adds harmonies and subtle saturation to the voice to get even more remarkable results.
+Although I prefer to use the stock compressors in my DAWs (Studio One or Cubase), I sometimes use third-party vocal compression plugins that may also deserve your attention.
+Some emulate the sound and behavior of analog hardware, adding harmonies and subtle saturation to the voice for even more remarkable results.

 UAD 1176 Classic Limiter Collection